hpi-dhc/jointly/README.rst

 ==============
-Jointly: A Python Package for synchronizing multiple sensors with accelerometers
+Jointly: Jointly: A Python package for synchronizing multiple sensors with accelerometer data
 ==============